passuied/nuget-upload/readme.md

 # Change Log
 | Version | Summary
 | ------- | -------
-| 1.0.3   | Fixed a bug so that the files can be checked out correctly from TFS.
+| 1.0.3   | - Fixed a bug so that the files can be checked out correctly from TFS.<br> - Upgrade nuget.commandline dependency<br> - Add `-Framework` option in `nuget install`
 | 1.0.2   | Fixing a bug that would always add entry to PATH even if already there!
 | 1.0.1   | Now supports applying rules per DLL file name instead of NuGet Package ID.
 Enabled by default but can be reverted by setting 'ApplyRulesPerDllName' to false.
 | 1.0.0   | First stable version